Specific versus Nonspecific Solvent Interactions of a Biomolecule in Water: Valence Photoemission

-Electrochemical data also provide the edge ionization potential of indole, which again corresponds to the AIE, with a value of 4.35~eV~\cite{Bernas:JPC84:1259}.
-However, in that experimental setup a solvated electron has been produced and the solvation energy of the electron is rather uncertain~\cite{Herbert:PCCP21:20538}.
-Proposed values vary from -1.92 to -1.42~eV, leading to values of AIE from 5.77 to 6.27~eV.

-Nevertheless, it seems more likely that there is a true and significant difference between the AIE and the threshold of the PE spectrum.
-We assign this to very small Franck-Condon factors at the onset of ionization.
-As the photoemission in the gas phase is dominated by $0\rightarrow0$ transition we ascribe this to a strong contribution of the solvation environment.

-\subsection{Core-level binding energies}
+\subsection{Core-Level Binding Energies}

-The core-level PE spectra of aqueous indole from the carbon and nitrogen $1s$ edges are shown in \autoref{fig:core-spec} together with a fit of a sum of multiple Gaussians to this data.
-The raw spectra were background-corrected by subtracting second-order polynomials to describe the contributions of the scattered electrons.
+The carbon and nitrogen $1s$ core-level PE spectra of aqueous-phase indole, measured at 600 eV photon energy, are shown in Figure~\ref{fig:core-spec} together with a fit of a sum of multiple Gaussians.
+Spectra are displayed on an electron binding energy (BE) axis, and the raw spectra were background-corrected by subtracting second-order polynomials to account for the contributions of electrons scattered in the solution.
+As in the case of the valence spectra, BE calibration was performed against the liquid water 1\emph{b}$_1$ (HOMO) peak at 11.33 eV, and we expect a 100–300 meV uncertainty of the energies reported here.

 The C($1s$) PE spectrum of gaseous indole showed two distinct features, one centered at 289.89~eV arising from the six carbon atoms not bound to nitrogen and one centered at 290.86~eV arising from the two carbon atoms directly bound to nitrogen~\cite{Plekan:JPCA124:4115}, based on gas-phase results.
-For aqueous-phase indole, these two features largely merge and we fitted the spectrum simultaneously with two groups of Gaussian functions ($6+2$).
+For aqueous-phase indole, these two features largely merge, and we fitted the spectrum simultaneously with two groups of Gaussian functions ($6+2$).
 Thus, the characteristic fitted parameters were mainly the two independent peak positions.
-The FWHM for each Gaussian function was fit to be 1.12~eV, which is fully consistent with values typically found for photoionization of neutral molecules of a similar size in solution.
+The FWHM for each Gaussian function was fit to be 1.12~eV, which is fully consistent with values typically found for the photoionization of neutral molecules of a similar size in solution.
 For the N($1s$) PE spectrum, resulting from the single nitrogen atom in indole, one Gaussian centered at 404.90~eV with a FWHM of 1.06~eV was used to fit the spectrum.
-Compared to the reported gas-phase data~\cite{Plekan:JPCA124:4115}, we obtained solvent-induced shifts of $\ordsim0.57$~eV for C($1s$) and $\ordsim0.92$~eV for N($1s$).
+Compared to the reported gas-phase data~\cite{Plekan:JPCA124:4115}, we obtained solvent-induced shifts of $\sim$0.57~eV for C($1s$) and $\sim$0.92~eV for N($1s$).